hok2222/IATSearch/lab1/README.md

     [1] 3.478505 3.181981 2.146460

-# №2
+## №2

-# In this lesson, you’ll learn how to examine your local workspace in R and begin to explore the relationship between your workspace and the file system of your machine.
+## In this lesson, you'll learn how to examine your local workspace in R and begin to explore the relationship between your workspace and the file system of your machine.

 ``` r
 getwd()